Wikipedia describes recycling as the process of converting waste materials into new materials and objects.

 Glass can be recycled infinitely with no loss of quality or purity!

-Aluminum loses no quality during recycling.
+Aluminum loses no quality during reuse.
 Aluminum cans can be recycled forever!

 It takes 1,000 years for a plastic bottle to completely decompose!